Lateral Rotation Mattress vs. Alternating Pressure Mattress: Key Differences Explained

 Introduction

 Pressure injuries, commonly known as bedsores, pose a significant health risk to individuals with limited mobility.
 Effective prevention and treatment of these injuries depend on the selection of an appropriate mattress system.
-Two of the most common therapeutic mattresses used in clinical and home care settings are Lateral Rotation Mattresses (LRM) and Alternating Pressure Mattresses (APM).
-This article examines the key differences between these two technologies, their benefits, limitations, and appropriate use cases based on clinical needs.
+Two of the most common therapeutic mattresses used in clinical and home-care settings are lateral rotation mattresses (LRM) and alternating pressure mattresses (APM).
+This article examines the key differences between these two technologies, their benefits, limitations, and appropriate use cases, with a specific focus on the role of lateral rotation mattresses in wound healing.

 Understanding Pressure Injury Prevention and Treatment

 Pressure injuries occur due to prolonged pressure on the skin, leading to tissue ischemia and necrosis (Gefen, 2008).
-Effective interventions, such as specialized support surfaces, are essential to redistribute pressure and minimize shear forces (European Pressure Ulcer Advisory Panel [EPUAP], 2019).
-The choice between a lateral rotation mattress and an alternating pressure mattress depends on factors such as patient condition, risk of pressure injuries, and presence of respiratory complications (National Pressure Injury Advisory Panel [NPIAP], 2021).
+Effective interventions, such as specialised support surfaces and stage-specific wound dressing selection, are essential to redistribute pressure, minimise shear forces, and maintain a healing microclimate (European Pressure Ulcer Advisory Panel [EPUAP], 2019).
+The choice between a lateral rotation mattress and an alternating pressure mattress depends on factors such as patient condition, risk of pressure injuries, stage of existing wounds, and presence of respiratory complications (National Pressure Injury Advisory Panel [NPIAP], 2021).

 Lateral Rotation Mattress (LRM)